Rahul-Baradol/resonance/README.md

 ### The idea is simple.

-I authorize the Spring Boot with spotify (once), and it will keep hitting spotify APIs every x minute, to get my latest playlists, and save them to the db
+I authorize the Spring Boot with spotify (once), and it will keep hitting spotify APIs every X minute, to get my latest playlists, and save them to the db
 <br><br>
 Currently am using MongoDB, we can extend this to store in multiple dbs as well.